-Mitigation options where necessary will be location specific, will depend on the proposed development and should be proportionate to the likely impact.
-It is important therefore that local planning authorities work with applicants to consider appropriate mitigation so as to ensure the new development is appropriate for its location and unacceptable risks are prevented.
+Mitigation options will need to be locationally specific, will depend on the proposed development and need to be proportionate to the likely impact.
+It is important that local planning authorities work with applicants to consider appropriate mitigation so as to ensure new development is appropriate for its location and unacceptable risks are prevented.
 Planning conditions and obligations can be used to secure mitigation where the relevant tests are met.
 Examples of mitigation include:

-- the design and layout of development to increase separation distances from sources of air pollution - using green infrastructure, in particular trees, to absorb dust and other pollutants; - means of ventilation; - promoting infrastructure to promote modes of transport with low impact on air quality; - controlling dust and emissions from construction, operation and demolition; and - contributing funding to measures, including those identified in air quality action plans and low emission strategies, designed to offset the impact on air quality arising from new development.'
-(Paragraph: 008 Reference ID: 32-008-20140306 Revision date: 24.07.2018)
+- maintaining adequate separation distances between sources of air pollution and receptors. - using green infrastructure, in particular trees, where this can create a barrier or maintain separation between sources of pollution and receptors; - appropriate means of filtration and ventilation; - including infrastructure to promote modes of transport with a low impact on air quality (such as electric vehicle charging points); - controlling dust and emissions from construction, operation and demolition; and - contributing funding to measures, including those identified in air quality action plans and low emission strategies, designed to offset the impact on air quality arising from new development.'
+(Paragraph: 008 Reference ID: 32-008-20191101 Revision date: 01.11.2019)